chwresearch/lea/docs/barrerasConceptual.md

 Allais, F.B.
 (2009).
 Assessing the gender gap: Evidence from SIMPOC surveys.
 International Programme on the Elimination of Child Labour (IPEC).
 ILO, Geneva.

 Amin, S., Quayes, S., & Rives, J. M. (2006).
 Market work and household work as deterrents to schooling in Bangladesh.
 World Development, 37(7), 1271–1286.
 Assaad, R., Levison, D., & Zibani, N. (2010).
 The effect of domestic work on girls’ schooling: Evidence from Egypt.
-Feminist Economics, 16(1), 79–128.
+Feminist Economics, 16(1), 79–128.\

+Attanasio, O. & Kaufmann, K. (2014).
+Education choices and returns to schooling: Mothers' and youths' subjective expectations and their role by gender. _Journal of Development Economics_, 109: 203-216.

 Behrman, J. R., & Knowles, J. C. (1997).
 How Strongly is Child Schooling Associated with Household Income?
 ResearchGate.
 Recuperado a partir de